zmap/zmap/INSTALL.md

 - Enabling `log_trace` can have a major performance impact and should not be used except during early development.
 Release builds should be built with `-DENABLE_LOG_TRACE=OFF`.

-- Redis support is not enabled by default.
-If you want to use ZMap with Redis, you will first need to install hiredis.
-Then run cmake with `-DWITH_REDIS=ON`.
-Debian/Ubuntu has packaged hiredis as `libhiredis-dev`; Fedora and RHEL/CentOS have packaged it as `hiredis-devel`.

 - Building packages for some systems like Fedora and RHEL requires a user-definable directory (buildroot) to put files.
 The way to respect this prefix is to run cmake with `-DRESPECT_INSTALL_PREFIX_CONFIG=ON`.